*Due Thursday March 7th*

 An example of how to do this follows below.
 Please pay attention to the format.
 This assignment should be typed, in a font of 12 pt. and should be single or 1.5 spaced.
 Please include the photo of the object and a drawing if available.

 2) Select an object from your own "collection" and follow the same procedures followed for the museum object to create a catalog entry.
 Any object is fine.
 Comparanda are not necessary but appreciated since you are the "authority" on what you own.
-You must include a photo AND a drawing (see examples in your textbooks).
+You must include a photo AND a drawing (see examples in your textbooks or ask for pointers!).

 EXAMPLE: (from Egypt)

 Late Predynastic, c.3600-3250 BC